erwinlares/eltoolkit/README.md

 ### How to use the `rac_csv()` function

-This is how you read a csv file into your environment *and* clean the variable names in one fell swoop.
+Use `rac_csv` to read a csv file into your environment *and* clean the variable names in one fell swoop. `rac` stands for “read and clean”.

 ``` r
 library(eltoolkit)